MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/system-sleeping-states.md

 ### System Power State S2

-System power state S2 is similar to S1 except that the CPU context and contents of the system cache are lost because the processor loses power.
-State S2 has the following characteristics:
+System power state S2 is similar to S1 except that the CPU context and contents of the system cache are lost because the processor loses power. :::no-loc text="State S2"::: has the following characteristics:

 **Power consumption**
 <ul>